-Why this is important: understanding which pages must be preserved and handled with care will help you get the most out of your website redesign while making sure you a) don’t break something that is working well and b) don’t tank conversions.
+Understanding which pages must be preserved and handled with care will help you get the most out of your website redesign while a) not breaking something that is working well and b) not tanking conversions.

-How to do it → Google Analytics (or any other traditional analytics tool you use on your site) is your best ally.
+Here’s the deal: You should consider Google Analytics (or another conventional analytics tool) to be your most valuable resource.
 The second chapter of this guide gives you a step-by-step process to identify your most valuable (highest-traffic and/or highest-converting) pages.

 In our experience, identifying your most valuable pages is one of the most overlooked parts of a website redesign.
-But finding out what the important pages are is only half of the story: you also need to know who is visiting them, and why.
+But it’s not enough to simply discover the most vital pages; you also need to learn who is going to them and why.

-A few years back, research from Google showed four main intent types that drive people to a website: ‘I want to know’, ‘I want to go’, ‘I want to do’, and ‘I want to buy’.
+Several years ago, Google found that there are four main intent types that drive people to a website: “I want to know,” “I want to go,” “I want to do,” and “I want to buy.”

-Want to get in touch with you (e.g. finding a physical location they can go to)
+I’m hoping to hear from you (e.g. finding a physical location they can go to)

-Need to learn how to do something with one of your products
+Need instructions on how to use one of your products.

 3: know what propels or stops your customers